experimentsym3/experimentsym3.github.io/_projects/5_project.md

 ### 🎯 Motivation

 This project demonstrates how **homography estimation** can be used to warp and blend images into panoramic mosaics.
-Unlike using ready-made libraries (e.g., OpenCV's `stitcher()`), this pipeline was built **entirely from scratch in Python**, providing deep understanding of projective geometry, matrix decomposition, and blending challenges.
+Unlike using ready-made libraries (e.g., OpenCV's `stitcher()`), this pipeline was built **entirely from scratch in Python**, providing a clear, step-by-step understanding of projective geometry and practical blending challenges.

 ---